Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 2. Variable: A symbol, often a letter, used to represent an unknown or changeable value in mathematical expressions or equations.
    *Example:* In the expression \(3x + 5\), \(x\) is a variable.

-3. Statement: A declarative sentence that can be either true or false.
+3. Formula: A declarative sentence that can be either true or false.
 A statement often refers to an equation, inequality, or other assertion.
    *Example:* \(x = 2\) is a statement that asserts \(x\) equals 2.

-4. Equation \\in Statement: A statement where two expressions are set equal to each other.
+4. Equation \\in Formula: A statement where two expressions are set equal to each other.
    *Example:* \(2x + 3 = 7\) is an equation where we can solve for \(x\).

-5. Inequation \\in Statement: A statement where two expressions are compared using inequality signs (>, <, ≥, ≤, ≠) instead of equality.
+5. Inequation \\in Formula: A statement where two expressions are compared using inequality signs (>, <, ≥, ≤, ≠) instead of equality.
    *Example:* \(2x + 3 > 7\) is an inequation where we can solve for \(x\) to find values that satisfy the inequality.

 6. Factorial \\in Expression: The product of all positive integers less than or equal to a given positive integer \(n\), denoted as \(n!\).